jlpteaching/gem5-assignment-template/README.md

 ### Base matrix multiplication algorithm (C stationary, or ijk)

-In programming, matrices are stored as two dimensional arrays.
+In programming, matrices are stored as two-dimensional arrays.
-Otherwise said, a matrix is stored as an array of arrays.
+Otherwise, a matrix is stored as an array of arrays.
 There are two ways how a matrix could be stored this way.

 - Row major order: the matrix is represented as an array of the rows of the matrix.